kananigit/iiab-menu-plugin/readme.md

-# Hyrac Box Menu Plugin
+# Internet in a Box Menu Plugin

 Wordpress plugin to display Menu items for Internet in a Box server.